auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

     }
 ```

-### Credentials expiration on `CredentialsManager`
+### Credentials Manager

+#### Role of ID Token expiration in credentials validity

-The `CredentialsManager` class no longer takes into account the ID Token expiration to determine if the credentials are still valid.
-The only value being considered now is the Access Token expiration.
+The ID Token expiration is no longer used to determine if the credentials are still valid.
+Only the Access Token expiration is used now.

+#### Role of Refresh Token in credentials validity

+`hasValid(minTTL:)` longer returns `true` if a Refresh Token is present.
+Now, only the Access Token expiration (along with the `minTTL` value) determines the return value of `hasValid(minTTL:)`.

+Note that `hasValid(minTTL:)` is no longer being called in `credentials(withScope:minTTL:parameters:callback:)` _before_ the biometrics authentication.
+If you were relying on this behavior, you'll need to call `hasValid(minTTL:)` before `credentials(withScope:minTTL:parameters:callback:)` yourself.

-### Thread-safety when renewing credentials with the `CredentialsManager`
+#### Thread-safety when renewing credentials

-The method `credentials(withScope:minTTL:parameters:callback:)` of the `CredentialsManager` class will now execute the credentials renewal serially, to prevent race conditions when Refresh Token Rotation is enabled.
+The method `credentials(withScope:minTTL:parameters:callback:)` now executes the credentials renewal serially, to prevent race conditions when Refresh Token Rotation is enabled.